-The mission of the American Voters Association (AVA) is to organize people for the purpose of asking politicians to explain and answer questions about the financial impact of their decisions on America's children and to do so on a continual and timely basis.
+The mission of the The American Voters Association (AVA) is to organize voters on line, for the sole purpose of asking your two U. S. Senators and your U. S. Representative to explain and answer questions, on line, about the financial fairness to America's children of their decisions and to do so on a continual and timely basis.
 Membership is free.

-Thank you for your attention.
 My name is Terrance Bushard.
-I am a 66 year old life long resident of St. Paul, MN.
-I've earned a degree in business from the University of Minnesota and am mostly retired from the printing business.
+I am a 69 year old life long resident of St. Paul, MN.
+I've earned a degree in business from the University of Minnesota and am retired from the printing business.